Computing BSc (Hons)

 Student Reviews

-Below you can see course specific reviews for 11 graduates of Computing BSc (Hons) at Buckinghamshire New University for each of the survey questions in comparison to the average for all UK degree courses in Computer Systems Engineering.
+Below you can see course specific reviews of 60 graduates of Computing BSc (Hons) and other courses in Computing at Buckinghamshire New University for each of the survey questions in comparison to the average for all UK degree courses in Computing.

 Salary